Apollo (1798 ship): Fate

-On 22 February 1805 the French raided Dominica.
+On 22 February 1805, the French raided Dominica.
 They left five days later, but not before capturing a dozen or so vessels in port, Apollo among them.
 The French took their prizes into Guadeloupe on 1 March.

+In 1805, 30 British vessels in the triangular trade were lost; 11 were lost in the Middle Passage, between Africa and the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave ships.